 The Vasa – Stockholm’s star attraction

-I remember as a kid watching the Tudor warship Mary Rose being rescued from the depths of the Solent on TV, and several years later visiting Portsmouth to see her skeletal remains.
-Hers was a remarkable story of survival beneath the seabed, but she’s not a patch on the Vasa.
-On show in her own…
+As a teenager I watched on TV as the battered remains of the Tudor warship Mary Rose was rescued from the muddy depths of the Solent.
+Some years later we visited Portsmouth to see her skeletal remains, now preserved and the centrepiece of a museum.
+Hers was a remarkable story of survival beneath the seabed,…